deechingg/DarrenChing.github.io/README.md

 31/1/2018
 JS Timeline Practice

-<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=15ei15qE_DpB41u04oTi36xKnwVTuZAWqm-_2i4jkLoI&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 For this week's assignment we were asked to tell a story using a timeline.
 The Singapore story is a miracle.
 Despite all odds, the nation managed to transform from third world.
 Here's the story.

-<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=11K03V2O7eEix_9DHIWqj3YBR9VKLTZ3NLCZ7xCBviIM&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>
+<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.htmlsource=11K03V2O7eEix_9DHIWqj3YBR9VKLTZ3NLCZ7xCBviIM&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650'webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>